 Rajasthan to make masks mandatory via law today

-Jaipur, Nov 02: Rajasthan will make masks compulsory thorough a law today.
+Jaipur, Nov 02: Rajasthan will make masks compulsory through a law today.
 Chief Minister, Ashok Gehlot said in a tweet that a new law would be brought out through which wearing of masks will be mandatory through a law.

 This would mean that those found not wearing masks can be punished under the law.
 According to a release, Chief Minister Ashok Gehlot said coronavirus can be avoided only by adopting measures such as masks, social distancing and washing hands repeatedly.